5 new COVID-19 cases confirmed across Eastern New Mexico

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed 147 new COVID-19 cases across the state today with five of those being in Eastern New Mexico counties.
+(KFDA) - New Mexico State health officials have confirmed 162 additional positive COVID-19 cases across the state with five of those being in Eastern New Mexico counties.

-Four additional Curry County residents and one additional Roosevelt County resident have tested positive for COVID-19.
+Three additional Curry County residents and two additional Roosevelt County residents have tested positive for COVID-19.

 - Quay County: 4